You vs. the headlines

 Money isn’t complicated—our relationship with it is.
-Whether you’re building a business, managing an inheritance, or stressed about retirement, I can help you match your money to your purpose.
+That’s especially true for entrepreneurs balancing their professional and family finances.
+I can help you match your money to your purpose.

 Plenty of people with money still feel stressed about it.